Qarj/cypress-notes/README.md

 screenshots/
 ```

-# When npm install thinks cypress is install but it isn't
+# When npm install thinks cypress is installed but it isn't

 ```
 npx cypress install